crystaljhollis/SMU_MediaArchiving_AutomationProjects/README.md

 Some files, such as proprietary datasets and spreadsheets used in the storage analysis, are omitted due to confidentiality.
 However, the repository includes scripts and general documentation outlining the methodology.

+---

 ## **Projects in This Repository**

 ### **1. Batch Rename Script**
-- **Description:** Automates batch renaming of media files based on shot lists and metadata.
+- **Description:** Automates batch renaming of video files based on structured naming conventions.
+Users provide a catalog number, sequential numbering, and optional descriptions, while the script automatically detects video resolution and appends it to filenames.
+A **shotlist spreadsheet** is generated to document the renamed files.
 - **Key Features:**
-  - Standardizes filenames for consistency in the DAM system
-  - Uses regex-based pattern matching to automate renaming
-  - Improves searchability and file organization
+  - Renames video files in bulk based on user input.
+  - Automatically detects and appends video resolution to filenames.
+  - **Does not duplicate files—renaming is applied in place** (backups recommended).
+  - Generates a **shotlist spreadsheet** listing renamed files.
+  - Checks for required dependencies and installs missing libraries automatically.

+---

 ### **2. Storage Analysis Scripts**
-- **Description:** Analyzes file storage directories to identify trends in file usage and space consumption.
+- **Description:** The storage analysis scripts scan directories, compile file data, and generate structured reports for optimizing storage management.
+These tools help track file sizes, detect redundant files, and ensure consistency in naming conventions.
 - **Key Features:**
+  - **Directory scanning**: Extracts file paths, sizes, and extensions from directories and subdirectories.
+  - **Job number validation**: Cross-references filenames against expected **job numbers** to identify missing or misnamed files.
+  - **CSV integration**: Merges scan results with external datasets for deeper analysis.
+  - **Storage efficiency analysis**: Generates reports to identify large files and redundant data.
-  - Uses **Pandas** for file size and metadata analysis
+  - Uses **Pandas** for data processing and report generation.

-  - Generates reports identifying redundant or oversized files
-  - Assists in optimizing storage management
-- **Note:** The Excel spreadsheet containing proprietary data has been omitted.
-The scripts included provide the methodology and can be adapted for other datasets.
+---

 ## **Installation & Usage**